modernben/forge-docs/1.0/resources/daemons.md

 ## Log Files

-Forge automatically configures your daemon to write into its own log file.
-Logs can be found in the following directory `/home/forge/.forge/`.
+Forge automatically configures your daemon to write to its own log file.
+Logs can be found within the `/home/forge/.forge/` directory.
 Log files are named `daemon-*.log`.

-:::tip Using a Custom User
+:::warning User Isolation

-If you're using a different username, the `forge` directory will reflect this too.
+If you are using User Isolation, you should navigate to the `.forge` directory within the `/home/{username}` directory based on the user that the process belongs to.
 :::